Dwolla/dwolla-v2-kotlin/README.md

 ## Making Requests

-The Dwolla client provides low-level and high-level methods for interacting with the Dwolla API.
+The Dwolla client provides high-level and low-level methods for interacting with the Dwolla API.

-### High-level Requests
+### High-Level Requests

 > The best SDKs are not just simple; they’re intuitive.
 Developers would rather stay in the flow of their code than
 > troubleshoot back-and-forth trying to figure out someone else’s code.
 Luckily, statically typed languages let us